Yak in gokyo

 Itinerary of 13-day Gokyo Valley Trekking

-We do not operate with a Hotel in Kathmandu, but standard guesthouses are included during the Trek.
+We do not operate a Hotel in Kathmandu, but standard guesthouses are included during the Trek.
 Please review the cost and Itinerary below.

 Detailed Itinerary